bengiianil/bengiianil/README.md

 I'm a Software Engineer and interested in Mobile Application Development.

-- 🔭 I’m currently working on iOS  develepment.
+- 🔭 I’m working on iOS development.
-- 🌱 I’m currently learning SwiftUI
+- 🌱 Currently learning SwiftUI
 - 📫 How to reach me: bengianil34@gmail.com

 Languages and Tools:
-Swift, UIKit, SwiftUI, C/Cpp, Java, Kotlin, Python
+Swift, UIKit, SwiftUI, Xcode